 In this post, our aim is to examine the business challenges and priorities of management consulting firms.
 So, what are those priorities, and what do they mean for the industry?

 The Top Business Challenges

 The top five overall business priorities for management consulting firms paint a striking picture of the marketplace today.

 Let’s go over these challenges one by one.

-Technology is being used to automate business functions, increasing efficiencies and streamlining processes.
-For example, firms that leverage the power of marketing automation and join it to distinctive expert insights have the opportunity to differentiate themselves.
+As cheaper alternatives and more efficient technologies emerge, even expertise-driven consulting services are subject to fee erosion.
+But this trend represents an opportunity, too.
+For example, firms that leverage the power of marketing automation and artificial intelligence — and marry these technology efficiencies with their expert insights — will be positioned to differentiate themselves.
 This is especially true given that nearly half of management consultants are struggling to use technology effectively.

 Turbulent times generate tremendous change, and this is precisely the reality that management consulting firms are facing today.
 To adapt to rising marketplace pressures, to get ahead and stay there, they will have to adopt an array of marketing techniques.
 But deep in the forge of adversity lies opportunity — to build resilient and robust brands.